mendix/docs/content/en/docs/refguide/mobile/building-efficient-mobile-apps/offlinefirst-data/synchronization.md

 #### 2.6.1 Network-Related Errors {#network-errors}

 Synchronization requires a connection to the server, so during synchronization, errors may occur due to failing or poor network connections.
 Network errors may involve a dropped connection or a timeout.
-By default, the timeout for synchronization is 30 seconds per network request for hybrid mobile apps.
 For native apps, there is no default timeout, and the timeout is determined by the platform and OS version.

 The synchronization is atomic, which means that either everything or nothing is synchronized.
 Exceptions are described in the [Model- or Data-Related Errors](#othererrors) section below.